Creating a Custom Python Environment (ipykernel)

 The $USER variable will automatically expand to your username.

-The first step is to create your new Conda environment.
+The first step is to create your new Mamba environment.
 It’s suggested to create your environment in your research space, but your PI may tell you exactly where to put it instead.

 With the environment created, we need to activate it.
 Unfortunately because the environment was put in a non-standard location, we need to tell the activate command where to look for it.

 The prompt will change to reflect that the environment has been activated.
 The name should appear inside of () to the left of your normal prompt.
 Once it’s activated, the final step is running a small script that will take the necessary information from your environment and convert it to a kernel that Jupyter understands.
-This process has been greatly simplified for our users by the addition of the conda2kern script included in the default container.
-This script will ensure that the appropriate packages are installed, call the appropriate module or library to create the kernel file, then modify the kernel file to set additional environment variables so Conda can be correctly interacted with.
-Without the last step, users would not be able to !conda install pkg_name from their notebooks.
+This process has been greatly simplified for our users by the addition of the conda2kern and mamba2kern scripts included in the default container.
+This script will ensure that the appropriate packages are installed, call the appropriate module or library to create the kernel file, then modify the kernel file to set additional environment variables so Mamba can be correctly interacted with.
+Without the last step, users would not be able to !mamba install pkg_name from their notebooks.

 -h: Display this help message